fernando-a-moreira/desafio/README.md

     c.
 All the requests from external IPs (public company IPs also excluded)

+    d.
+Number of unique IPs within the external requests list

     e.
-Number of unique IPs within the external requests list
+All the accepted and rejected requests (after the above filters to be applied)

     f.
-All the accepted and rejected requests (after the above filters to be applied)
+Unauthorized SSH accesses

     g.
 List of IPs and the number of requests made by each one